 Additional Resources for

 Although emotional support/companion animals do not meet the definition of “Service Animal” under the ADA and Massachusetts law, this does not affect or limit the broader definition of “assistance animal” under the Fair Housing Act in the housing context.
-Under the federal Fair Housing Act and the state fairing housing law, persons with disabilities may request a reasonable accommodation to keep any assistance animal, including a service animal or an emotional support animal, in his or her dwelling as an exception to a “no pets” policy.
+Under the federal Fair Housing Act and the state fair housing law, persons with disabilities may request a reasonable accommodation to keep any assistance animal, including a service animal or an emotional support animal, in his or her dwelling as an exception to a “no pets” policy.
 "Assistance animal" is a broad term that encompasses both service animals and emotional support animals.

 - are not pets.